 We are huge coffee fans so when our friends at SmallBatch Coffee in Brighton approached us about a collaboration with one of their farms in India, we jumped at the chance.
-We are giving away a holiday for 2 at our Varkala retreat, just pick up a bag of Bibi coffee in store or online before October 2nd to find out to enter.
+Now we introduce their main man, Alan Tomlins as part of our Soul People series.

 Who are you?

 My name is Alan Tomlins and I'm the MD of SmallBatch Coffee.

 How did you first get into the coffee game?

 Completely by accident!
 I’d been working as a chef for years and wanted to work in the daytime rather than the night.